 “The ability to forgive and forget is divine,” said Pastor Bob Yandian, formerly of Grace Fellowship, in defending the church’s handling of a pedophilia scandal to Kiera Feldman, who wrote "Grace in Broken Arrow."
 Pastor Bob’s God always forgives.

 We find more bad men in the City of God.
 Chapman and Joshua Kline traveled to the Oklahoma-Arkansas border—where white separatists and fringe militia types flock to worship and, some say, conspire to dismantle the Zionist-occupied government—to find out "Who's Afraid of Elohim City?"

 Oh, for God’s sake.

-Life is America has always been intertwined with faith, and we publish the Faith Reader to give some insight to spiritual landscape of Middle America today.
+Life in America has always been intertwined with faith, and we publish the Faith Reader to give some insight into the spiritual landscape of Middle America today.
 This anthology, made up of investigations and reportage and inspired by personal experience and historical archives, represents the best deconstructions of, investigations into, and meditations on faith and spirituality that we’ve had the privilege to publish.

 167 Pages.
 Printed in the United States.